Story At-A-Glance

 Investopedia

-DRE is expanding its portfolio in Tier 1 markets and hence the choice to invest in the region.
+DRE is expanding its portfolio in Tier 1 markets, hence its choice to invest in the region.
 The company previously bought 2151 Vintage Avenue in Ontario, CA. The purchase means that the company’s Southern California portfolio now surpasses 17 million square feet.

 Densely Populated Area with 15M People

-A key reason of DRE investing in this property is that it is in close proximity to a densely populated area, with 15 million residents living within a 50-mile radius.
+A key reason for DRE investing in this property is that it is near a densely populated area, with 15 million residents living within a 50-mile radius.

-The company boasts having increased its total investment in the Southern California market to $2 Billion which include a build-to-suit last mile facility, two speculative developments and the pre-leasing of a project currently under construction
+The company boasts of having increased its total investment in the Southern California market to $2 Billion, which includes a build-to-suit last mile facility, two speculative developments, and the pre-leasing of a project currently under construction.

 Environmentally Conscious

-The company announced that moving forward, it will only develop environment-friendly buildings.
-It plans to develop LEED-only buildings.
+The company announced that moving forward; it will only develop environment-friendly buildings.
+In addition, it plans to develop LEED-only buildings.
 DRE went a step ahead in 2019 when it launched a $400 million green bond offering to finance future or refinance the recently completed Eligible Green Projects.

-Startempire Wire earlier reported that the Inland Empire has taken away a huge share of the market in industrial leasing.
-21 of the 100 biggest industrial leases in the USA took place in the Inland Empire region.
+Startempire Wire reported that the Inland Empire had taken away a huge market share in industrial leasing.
+For example, 21 of the 100 biggest industrial leases in the USA occurred in the Inland Empire region.
+Also, Ryder acquired Whiplash and heated the logistics and distribution space in the region.

 A key takeaway is that the demand for industrial leasing will increase in the coming years.